-Strengthening the relationship with the co-legislators (European Council and European Parliament) and confirming its availability to an early engagement with any Commission initiative on legislative and non-legislative measures;

-- Ensuring coordination of BEREC activities with the plans and initiatives by the European Commission and strengthening the coordination with other European institutions in topics of common interest (RSPG, ENISA, competition authorities, data protection authorities), so to maximize synergies; - Cooperating in relevant international fora and with regulatory bodies of other regions on the basis of an international strategy.
+- Strengthening the relationship with the co-legislators (European Council and European Parliament) and commit to an early engagement with any Commission initiative on legislative and non-legislative measures; - Ensuring coordination of BEREC activities with the plans and initiatives by the European Commission and strengthening the coordination with other European institutions in overlapping topics (RSPG, ENISA, competition authorities, data protection authorities), to maximize synergies; - Cooperating in relevant international fora and with regulatory bodies of other regions on the basis of an international strategy. - In particular when engaging with the EU institutions and international for a in legislative or non-legislative measures, BEREC should follow the highest levels of transparency, keeping the other stakeholders informed about any type of cooperation.